ewaldmire/ascender/docs/docsite/rst/administration/awx-manage.rst

 .. index::
    single: awx-manage, data cleanup

-``awx-manage`` has a variety of commands used to clean old data from Ascender.
-The Ascender administrators can use the Management Jobs interface for access or use the command line.
+``awx-manage`` has a variety of commands used to clean old data from climber.
+The climber administrators can use the Management Jobs interface for access or use the command line.

 -  ``awx-manage cleanup_jobs [--help]``